Maple Orange Sweet Potato Casserole

 This sweet potato casserole recipe includes a few components, but they’re all incredibly easy and may be done in stages.

-- Prepare the sweet potato filling.
-Bake the sweet potatoes at 350 degrees for one hour or until tender.
-This may be done up to one day in advance!
+- Bake the sweet potatoes at 350 degrees for one hour or until tender.
+This may be done up to one day in advance.

 - Scoop the flesh out of the cold sweet potatoes and place in a large bowl.
 Discard the peels.

-- Prepare the streusel.
-Place the rolled oats, flour, coconut or brown sugar, cinnamon and pinch of salt in a medium bowl.
-Cut in the cold butter with a pastry blender or your hands until the mixture resembles pea sized chunks, then stir in the pecan pieces.
+- Place the rolled oats, flour, sugar, cinnamon and pinch of salt in a medium bowl.
+Cut in the cold butter with a pastry blender or your hands until the mixture resembles pea sized chunks.

 The top will be golden brown and it will be puffed in the center.

-You can assemble the casserole up to 1 day in advance and store in the fridge, or bake and store for up to 3 days.
+You can assemble the casserole up to 1 day in advance and store in the refrigerator and bake the next day.
+Leftovers will keep in an air tight container for up to 3 days.

 Recipe notes